BADS_lab

 BLACK ARTS & DECOLONIAL SCIENCES

-A social practice vehicle defined by a kinmaking ethos, a world-building practice, and a wayfinding aesthetic, the BADS_lab is an experimental space where artists/researchers who share ethical commitments and intentions around decoloniality can commune with one another without a pre-determined telos or end goal in mind, apart from communing itself.
+A social practice vehicle guided by a kinmaking ethos, a world-building practice, and a wayfinding aesthetic, BADS_lab is an experimental space where artists and researchers committed to decoloniality can commune with one another—without a predetermined telos or fixed end goal, apart from the act of communing itself.

 BADS_lab gathers together artists, philosophers, scientists, technologists, and organic intellectuals who are committed to and intent upon (i) deconstructing the colonial practices of brutalization and specialization that have entrenched themselves in the modern techno-scientific imagination, and (ii) (re-)constructing “other-whys” that enable scientists and technologists to approach beings otherwise than brutalizing and specializing them.